Coastal defence ship: Categorization

 This type of vessel has always been categorized differently by different countries, due to treaties, differences in judgments related to design or intended roles, and also national pride.
 In the United Kingdom the Scandinavian ships were known as "coast defence ships".
 The Germans called these ships Küstenpanzerschiff ("coastal armoured ship").
 The Danes referred to their ships as Kystforsvarsskib ("coast defence ship") and Panserskib ("armoured ship").
 In Norway they were referred to as panserskip ("armoured ship").
 The Dutch called their ships Kruiser ("cruiser"), Pantserschip ("armoured ship") or Slagschip ("battleship").
 The Swedish term for these ships was initially 1:a klass Pansarbåt ("1st class armoured boat") and later Pansarskepp ("armoured ship").
-Note however, that the German Panzerschiffen of the Deutschland class were not designed as coastal defense ships but as high seas raiders.
+Note however, that the German Panzerschiffe of the Deutschland class were not designed as coastal defense ships but as high seas raiders.

-As an example of the profusion of terms and classifications which often contradicted each other, the 1938 edition of Jane's Fighting Ships lists the Swedish Pansarskepps of the Sverige class as battleships.
+As an example of the profusion of terms and classifications which often contradicted each other, the 1938 edition of Jane's Fighting Ships lists the Swedish Pansarskepp of the Sverige class as battleships.